ishvash/ishvash/README.md

 <h1 align="center">👋 Hi, I'm Ishita!</h1>

-I'm a passionate Software Engineer with a keen interest in exploring and working with new technologies.
-I love contributing to online platforms and collaborating on exciting open-source projects.
+<p>I'm a passionate Software Engineer with a keen interest in exploring and working with new technologies.
+I love contributing to online platforms and collaborating on exciting open-source projects.</p>

 💻 Always eager to learn and grow, I'm open to new opportunities and challenging projects where I can make an impact with my skills and creativity.